-First port of call will be the districts of Mayfair and St James’s, home to some of the finest tailors, hatters, shoe makers, shirt makers, wine merchants, cigar emporiums, barbers and such like.
+The first port of call will be the districts of Mayfair and St James’s, home to some of the finest tailors, hatters, shoe makers, shirt makers, wine merchants, cigar emporiums, barbers, and such like.

 After the catastrophic conflagration that engulfed the City of London over five days in September 1666, this newly burgeoning West End became the most desirable location and the wealthy flocked there.
 So in the wake of their residences came the shops and the services that these gentlemen required.
 Many still trade to this day.

-Berry Bros. & Rudd at 3 St James’s St is a especially well regarded wine merchant.
-Originally a grocers when it opened 1698, it soon became a renowned coffee supplier.
+Berry Bros. & Rudd at 3 St James’s St is a especially well-regarded wine merchant.
+Originally a grocer when it opened in 1698, it soon became a renowned coffee supplier.
 Take a look in the window and you will see a large pair of scales.
 During Georgian times one could be weighed on these scales and the record books show the weights of Lord Byron, exiled Emperor Napoleon III, and King William IV (189 lbs in his boots) amongst others.
 The 4th Baron Rivers recorded his weight nearly 500 times.
-On July 27, 1864 his entry reads: 12 stone 4 lbs at 1.30pm, 12 stone 5 lbs at 2pm after 2 chops and a pint of sherry’.
+On July 27, 1864, his entry reads: 12 stone 4 lbs at 1.30 pm, 12 stone 5 lbs at 2 pm after 2 chops and a pint of sherry’.
 The shopfront is one of the oldest in town, dating from around 1810.
 The retail store is nowadays just round the corner at 63 Pall Mall.

 Bates Hatters is at 73 Jermyn Street Inside, nestled amongst the merchandise is Binks, a stray cat who wandered into the shop in 1921.
-After death he underwent a taxidermic procedure and is now on display in a glass case, resplendent with cigar and silk topper.
+After death, he underwent a taxidermic procedure and is now on display in a glass case, resplendent with a cigar and silk topper.

 Elsewhere on Jermyn Street stands Hawes & Curtis at No 33 who supplied the Duke of Windsor with his especially thickened ties for many years.
-They specialise nowadays in inexpensive, well made business shirts.
-Harvie and Hudson at No 96 is still family owned with a notable shopfront, adorned with lovely Augustus Pugin designed tile work.
+They specialise nowadays in inexpensive, well-made business shirts.
+Harvie and Hudson at No 96 are still family-owned with a notable shopfront, adorned with lovely Augustus Pugin designed tile work.